PageProof is simple online proofing. Learn about deadlines.

 Skipping mandatory and gatekeeper reviewers

-PageProof’s reporting will give you valuable insights if any bottlenecks are occurring across your organization’s proofs.
+Of course, all these actions are audited, and PageProof’s reporting will give you valuable insights if any bottlenecks are occurring across your organization’s proofs.